kalai0506/gotowebinar/README.md

 # gotowebinar
-Selenium Test Automation POC for gotowebinar
+Selenium Test Automation POC for citrix's gotowebinar.com

 1. Please create a maven project and add my files downloaded from the URL below into the maven project. https://github.com/kalai0506/gotowebinar